andreibleortu/Dell-Vostro-5590-Hackintosh-EFI/README.md

 # Dell-Vostro-5590-Hackintosh-EFI
-EFI folder for OpenCore 0.7.9 and macOS Big Sur compatible with the Dell Vostro 5590 and 5490.
+EFI folder for OpenCore 0.7.9 and macOS Monterey compatible with the Dell Vostro 5590 and 5490.
 Supposedly works with Inspiron 5490/5498/5590/5598.

 ### Specs:
 Type | Details